Quasi-Random Resources

 This quasi-random resource list isn't meant to be comprehensive, even after it's further along, but rather is a place to share items that caught my curiosity, and might pay back your attention.

-To start, here are three books that I've read in the last 12 months that struck me as particularly relevant to the Silences and Sounds theme:
+So far, two sections: Part One is books that I've read in the last 12 months that struck me as particularly relevant to the Silences and Sounds theme; Part Two is an Introduction to Earlids bibliography.
+(Life IS random, I appreciate that.)

 Erling Kagge, Silence in the age of noise (2016)